A note from Dr. Strubberg

 Rabbit Hemorrhagic Disease Virus 2 (RHDV2)

 Rabbit Hemorrhagic Disease Virus Seroptype 2 (RDHV2) is a highly contagious and potentially fatal disease that affects both domestic and wild rabbits of all ages.
 This is a foreign animal disease (FAD) as recognized by the OIE (World Organization for Animal Health) and is of high concern in the United States.
-RHDV2 has been confirmed in Colorado, California, Texas, New Mexico, Arizona and Nevada.
-RHDV2 is not currently found in Missouri.
+RHDV2 has been confirmed in several states so far and continues to spread to new states.
+RHDV2 has not been found in Missouri at this time, but we ask that you remain vigilant and communicate early with rabbit owners.

 For a full list of reportable diseases, visit our webpage.